-- → Our programmes start with online learning delivered by context rich video tutorials. - → Knowledge and understanding requirements in each module are assessed through the completion of multiple-choice questions.
+- \rightarrow Our programme consists of online learning delivered by context rich video tutorials. - → Knowledge and understanding requirements in each module are assessed through the completion of multiple-choice questions.
 The results of this assessment are provided immediately. - → The practical part of your programme is completed by you providing pictures of the project you are making.
 Each module has guidance included on how these pictures are submitted to your tutor for assessment.
 You will receive feedback on the pictures of your cake and if successful confirmation of your achievement.